William Few: Revolutionary War

 Georgia organized its citizen-soldiers on a geographical basis, forming local companies into a regiment in each county.
 Few joined the Richmond County Regiment, which his older brother Benjamin commanded.
 For the next two years, Few's military duties consisted of attending military assemblies where he instructed his friends and neighbors in the skills he had acquired in the North Carolina militia.
-Few was called to active duty in 1778, when Georgia faced the threat of invasion by a force of Loyalist militia and British regulars based in Florida.
+Few was called to active duty in 1778, when Georgia was faced the threat of invasion by British and Loyalist troops based in Florida.

 The Georgians' first military campaign ended in disaster.
-A force of state and Continental units successfully combined to repulse an enemy raid on Sunbury near the states southeastern border, but a counterattack orchestrated by Major General Robert Howe of the Continental Army and Governor John Houstoun bogged down before the Patriots could reach St. Augustine.
-Few, in command of a company of Georgia Militia, watched the collapse of the campaign's logistical support and then the disintegration of the force, as senior officers bickered among themselves and as disease began to decimate the units.
-Only half of the American soldiers survived to return home.
-At the end of the year a sudden amphibious invasion by British forces resulted in the capture of Savannah, Georgia, and the destruction of the rest of the Continental units under General Howe and most of the eastern militia formations.
+A force of state and Continental Army units successfully combined to repulse a British raid on Sunbury near the states southeastern border, but an American counterattack orchestrated by Major-General Robert Howe and Governor John Houstoun bogged down before they could reach St. Augustine, Florida.
+Few, in command of a company of Georgia Militia, watched the collapse of the campaign's logistical support and then the disintegration of the American invaders, as senior officers bickered among themselves and as disease began to decimate the units.
+Only half of the American soldiers of the campaign survived to return home.
+At the end of the year a sudden amphibious invasion by British forces resulted in the capture of Savannah, Georgia, and the annihilation of the rest of the Continental Army troops under Howe's command and most of the eastern militia units.
 Armed resistance to the British continued in the western part of the state, led by the Richmond County Regiment.
-Throughout 1779 the regiment, with Few as second in command, frequently turned out to skirmish with probing British units, eventually forcing the enemy to abandon Augusta, which the British had captured soon after the fall of Savannah.
+Throughout 1779 the regiment, with Few as second in command, frequently turned out to skirmish with probing British units, eventually forcing them to abandon Augusta, which the British had captured soon after the fall of Savannah.